ketamineismybenzin/simpleCpuSim/README.md

 BUGS:
-random segfault due to non deterministic source in EXECUTE function. - fixed hlt, jz, jnz instructions not working - fixed
+random segfault due to non deterministic source in EXECUTE function. - fixed hlt, jz, jnz instructions not working. - fixed test io instruction 34 somehow resets the registers without having any code except an std::cout expresion. might be a pointer bug or some weird edge case like that.

 how to build:
 first download the repo and navigate to the root.